Quickstart: Create a data factory by using the Azure Data Factory UI

 Select the + (plus) button, and then select Pipeline.

-In the Properties window, specify CopyPipeline for Name.
+In the General tab, specify CopyPipeline for Name.

-In the Activities toolbox, expand Data Flow.
-Drag the Copy activity from the Activities toolbox to the pipeline designer surface.
+In the Activities toolbox, expand Move & Transform.
+Drag the Copy Data activity from the Activities toolbox to the pipeline designer surface.
 You can also search for activities in the Activities toolbox.
 Specify CopyFromBlobToBlob for Name.

 Switch to the Source tab in the copy activity settings, and select InputDataset for Source Dataset.